kaistmm/SSLalignment/README.md

 ## Citation
-If you find this work useful, please consider citing us:
+If you find this code useful, please consider citing us:

 ```bibtex
 @inproceedings{senocak2023sound,